WHO WE ARE

 - For-profit and not-for-profit long-term care and disability service organizations

-Dr. Flanagan also has conducted five national studies related to participant-directed support services, four for the U.S. Department of Health and Human Services Office of the Assistant Secretary for Planning and Evaluation (DHHS/OASPE) and one for CMS: Consumer-Directed Attendant Services: How States Address Tax, Legal and Quality Assurance Issues (1994); Using ISOs to Facilitate the Use of CD-PAS: Key Operational Issues for State Program Administrators (1997) with Pamela S. Green; ASPE Consumer-Directed Support Service Program Inventory (2001), Accessing Workers' Compensation Insurance for Consumer-Employed Personal Assistance Workers': Issues, Challenges and Promising Practices (2004), and Agency with Choice (AwC) Financial Management Services (FMS): Key Characteristics, Quality Assurance and Liability Issues (2014) and Self-Direction and the Direct Service Workforce (2020).
+Dr. Flanagan also has conducted six national studies related to PDS, four for the U.S. Department of Health and Human Services Office of the Assistant Secretary for Planning and Evaluation (DHHS/OASPE): Consumer-Directed Attendant Services: How States Address Tax, Legal and Quality Assurance Issues (1994); Using ISOs to Facilitate the Use of CD-PAS: Key Operational Issues for State Program Administrators (1997) with Pamela S. Green; ASPE Consumer-Directed Support Service Program Inventory (2001), Accessing Workers' Compensation Insurance for Consumer-Employed Personal Assistance Workers': Issues, Challenges and Promising Practices (2004), and two for CMS: Agency with Choice (AwC) Financial Management Services (FMS): Key Characteristics, Quality Assurance and Liability Issues (2014) and Self-Direction and the Direct Service Workforce (2020).

 Dr. Flanagan also has worked on projects related to the direct service workforce.
-She was a technical expert and member of the project team for the CMS Direct Service Worker Resource Center with the Lewin Group from 2005 - 2014.
+She was a subject matter expert and member of the project team for the CMS Direct Service Worker Resource Center with the Lewin Group from 2005 - 2014.

 Dr. Flanagan received a B.A. in Biology and Chemistry from Skidmore College and a M.P.H. in Health Systems from Boston University School of Medicine.
 In addition, she was a Pew Fellow and received a Ph.D. in Social Policy from Brandeis University's Heller School of Social Policy and Management.
 Dr. Flanagan was an adjunct assistance professor at Boston University School of Public Health from 1989-2009 where she taught the course LTC Finance and was awarded an Excellence in Teaching Award (1994).